Get a Demo of HR DataHub's platform

 To make a long story short, your organisation won’t be top of mind for candidates and your own employees if you’re always reacting to the market with an 8-month delay.

-• For an equal opportunity, candidates will likely choose a higher pay.
+• For an equal opportunity, candidates will likely choose a higher salary.

 Maintaining the gender pay gap

-In other words, because men start tend to shout more than others, a rigid system perpetuates the pay gap.
+In other words, because men tend to be more vocal, a rigid system perpetuates the pay gap.

 1. See real pay data.
 Now.

-As stated before, HR teams usually get their hands on eight-month-old pay data.
+As stated before, human resources teams usually get their hands on eight-month-old pay data.

 It’s far too long.